huhisoft/huhi-browser/README.md

 ## Community

-[Join the Q&A community](https://community.huhisoft.com/) if you'd like to get more involved with Huhi.
-You can [ask for help](https://community.huhisoft.com/c/support-and-troubleshooting), [discuss features you'd like to see](https://community.huhisoft.com/c/huhi-feature-requests), and a lot more.
+[Join the Q&A community](https://community.hnq.vn) if you'd like to get more involved with Huhi.
+You can [ask for help](https://community.hnq.vnc/support-and-troubleshooting), [discuss features you'd like to see](https://community.hnq.vnc/huhi-feature-requests), and a lot more.
 We'd love to have your help so that we can continue improving Huhi.

+Help us translate Huhi to your language by submitting translations at https://www.transifex.com/huhi/huhi/

-Follow [@HuhiBrowser](https://twitter.com/HuhiBrowser) on Twitter for important news and announcements.
+Follow [#huhibrowser](https://twitter.com/huhibrowser) on Twitter for important news and announcements.

 ## Install prerequisites